benchopt/benchopt/doc/index.rst

 ---------------

 Benchopt is a continuous effort to make reproducible and transparent optimization benchmarks.
-Join us in this endeavor!
+Join this endeavor!
 If you use benchopt in a scientific publication, please cite

 .. code-block:: bibtex